mkrueger/unarc-rs/README.md

 # unarc-rs
-A library for rust which supports reading of ARC, ARJ, ZOO, SQ/SQ2/QQQ, SQZ and HYP files.
+A library for rust which supports reading of ARC, ARJ, ZOO, SQ/SQ2/QQQ, SQZ, .Z (unix compress) and HYP files.
 This library was written for my bbs project as part of the file analyzation.

 This library contains outdated decompression algorithms.
 I didn't bother to write the compression for those.
 I don't need them for my project.